You want backups. You don’t want headaches. AWS has a tool for that: EC2 Lifecycle Manager.

 Value: True

-Step 2: Create Lifecycle Policy
+Step 2 – Create a Lifecycle Policy

 - Click Create Lifecycle Policy.